How to Grow Goldenrod for Fall Color

 Seedlings that were started indoors can be hardened off and planted outdoors after your last frost.
 Hardening off is the name of the process of acclimating your plants to the outdoors.
 Instead of just taking them outdoors and immediately planting them in your garden, you want to allow them to gradully adjust to being outdoors with the varying temperature, wind and strong sunlight.
 Put your seedlings outdoors for a few hours a day, increasing the amount of time each day that they spend outside until they are outdoors all day.
 Then you can plant them in your garden.

-How to Propagate Goldenrod
+How to Grow Goldenrod From Cuttings

 Perennials like goldenrod should be divided every 3 to 4 years to keep the plants healthy.
 For fall bloomers like goldenrod, division is done in the spring.
 If you know a gardener who has some in their garden and they are dividing their plants, you can ask them for one of their divisions.